 The constituency has eight wards – Lakkasandra, Adugodi, Ejipura, Koramangala, Suddagunte Palya, Madivala, Jakkasandra and BTM Layout.
 While BJP corporators represent Sudduguntepalya, Lakkasandra and Jakkasandra, the other five, BTM Layout, Madivala, Adugodi, Ejipura and Koramangala are held by the Congress.

-There is a sizable Reddy community in the constituency with many of them having moved here from neighbouring Anekal and Hosur.
+There is a sizeable Reddy community in the constituency with many of them having moved here from neighbouring Anekal and Hosur.
 So unsurprisingly there are three candidates from Reddy community in the fray this time.
 In the 2008 election, veteran congress leader Ramalinga Reddy defeated Prasad Reddy of the BJP, one of the richest candidate in fray that year, in a closely contested fight, by a narrow margin of around 1,800 votes.

 This time, Ramalinga Reddy faces relatively newcomers, some of them contesting the polls for the first time.
 According to newspaper reports, there were no takers for the BJP ticket from BTM with N Sudhakar being picked as the last minute choice to contest the election.
 The JD(S) is also fielding a first-time candidate in 36-year-old Ramesh Reddy while software engineer Ravi Krishna Reddy is contesting on a Lok Satta ticket.